September 2023 Animal Agriculture & Women in Ag Newsletter

 Having Buzzard Problems?

 Several local beef producers have inquired about legally controlling buzzards from attacking their animals, especially cows calving and newborn calves.
 Buzzards are a federally protected species of birds, and there is no season to hunt them.
 It is illegal to shoot, poison, etc. them.
 However, if buzzards are causing damage to animals on your property, you can apply for a Depredation Permit in order to legally shoot/kill the buzzards.
 The first step in obtaining a permit by contacting the USDA Damage Control Office.
 Their telephone number is (919) 786-4480.
-The wildlife biologist will provide the property owner the written recommendation required for the permit and information on how to then precede to get the permit from the NC Wildlife Commission.
+The wildlife biologist will provide the property owner the written recommendation required for the permit and information on how to then proceed to get the permit from the NC Wildlife Commission.

 Women in Agriculture (WIA) Network Series to begin this Fall and Winter